imorti/rapid-kube/README.md

 Congrats!
 You've enabled addons in minikube same as you would kubernetes in a cloud environment.
 And now, you have metrics being collected on your

+# Conclusion
+So what have we done?
+We've set up minikube locally.
+We've configured kubectl and kube-prompt to get a slick CLI going on with our local cluster.
+We've run workloads on our cluster.
+We've even added monitoring with pretty graphs.
+Well done!